anderman352/msp-networking/README.md

 # msp-networking

+This repo reflects how I study and prepare for MSP troubleshooting and interviews.

 MSP networking concepts + Anki decks (DNS, DHCP, VLAN/Gateway/APIPA)

 Resources for IT professionals who want to move into MSP roles and prepare for interviews